-One member of the committee composed of ministers and the W. C. T. U.

-who have in hand the matter of instituting proceedings against the saloon people who are accused of selling liquor to minors, called upon Mayor Thompson this morning and complained that the law was being violated as stated above.
+One member of the committee composed of ministers and the W. C. T. U., who have in hand the matter of instituting proceedings against the saloon people who are accused of selling liquor to minors, called upon Mayor Thompson this morning and complained that the law was being violated as stated above.
 He did not, however, make any specific charges, but said the committee could produce the minors who obtained the liquor.
-Mr. Thompson said that whenever the evidence is forthcoming he would be pleased to at once com-mence action against the offenders.
-The centleman left with the avowed intention of producing the necessary proof in the near future common and a second and a secon as yet unfamiliar to Salt Lake, and it is doubtful whether they will ever be strongly successful, at least while the schools are in session.
+Mr. Thompson said that whenever the evidence is forthcoming he would be pleased to at once commence action against the offenders The gentleman left with the avowed intention of producing the necessary proof in the near future schools are in session.
 Madame Modjeska's fine delineation of Mary Stuart went yesterday afternoon to many empty seats.
 The pity was all the greater that the performance was in many respects the most charming and finished with which Modjeska has yet favored us.
 The play is by the great poet, Schiller, and has long been in Modjeska's repertoire.
-It was one of the features of her engagement in the Walker Opera House years time has not staled the infinite ago: variety with which she invests it, and she entirely charmed her auditors by her delineation.
-Another pleasant fea-ture of the afternoon was the strong hit made by Mis Hassett as Queen Elizabeth; her acting was a decided surprise, and in places she quite divided honors with the star; Mr. McLean filled the role of the lover well, and Mr. Johnstone was an admirable Burleigh.
-"Mary Stuart" will be repeated to-night and should draw a great turnout 'King John" went last night to a larg. house than on the opening evening, which speaks eloquently of the impres. sion it has made.
+It was one of the features of her engage. ment in the Walker Opera House years ago; time has not staled the infinite variety with which she invests it, and she entirely charmed her auditors by she entrety charmed her auditors by her delineation.
+Another pleasant fea-ture of the afternoon was the strong hit made by Mis Hassett as Queen Elizabeth: her acting was a decided surprise, and in places she quite divided honors with the star: Mr. McLean filled the role of the lover well, and Mr. Johnstone was an admirable Burleigh.
+"Mary Stuart" will be repeated to-night and should draw a great turnout "King John" went last night to a larg.
+"King John" went last might to a large er house than on the opening evening, which speaks eloquently of the impres-sion it has made.